 The combination of aspirin and codeine is used to treat moderate to severe pain.

-Aspirin and codeine may also be used for other purposes not listed in this medication guide.
+Aspirin and codeine may also be used for purposes not listed in this medication guide.

 What are the possible side effects of aspirin and codeine (Empirin Codeine)?